DeviaVir/zenbot/README.md

 ## Description

-Zenbot is a lightweight, self-contained, realtime, artificially intelligent, extendable trading bot.
+Zenbot is a lightweight, extendable, artificially intelligent trading bot.
 Currently Zenbot is capable of:

 - High-frequency trading, day trading, week trading
 - Multiple asset support for Bitcoin, Ether, Litecoin (and more)